tashfeenraza297/AI-Voice-Receptionist/README.md

 FastAPI's async-first design, automatic OpenAPI docs, and Pydantic validation make it a natural fit for AI applications that mix REST endpoints with real-time processing.
 The async HTTP client (httpx) used by VapiService integrates cleanly without blocking threads.

+### Live booking via client-side function calling

+When the AI decides to book, it calls a `book_appointment` tool.
+This is configured **without a server URL**, so Vapi delivers the call straight to the browser as a `tool-calls` event — the frontend updates the calendar instantly with **no server round-trip and no public tunnel (ngrok) required**.
+Because client-side tools don't return data back to the model, the day's availability is **injected into the system prompt at call start**, so the AI always knows what's free without a live lookup.
+This keeps the whole demo runnable on plain `localhost`.

+### Reliable turn-taking (no mid-sentence cut-offs)

+Voice agents commonly interrupt callers who pause mid-thought.
+The assistant uses Vapi's `startSpeakingPlan` with **smart endpointing** (an AI model that distinguishes a real pause from "I'm finished"), a 1-second wait, and a longer no-punctuation threshold — so the caller can speak naturally without being cut off.

 ### Conversation context management

-The full conversation history (system prompt + all turns) is sent to GPT-3.5-turbo on every turn. `maxTokens=150` keeps responses short and voice-appropriate — long responses feel unnatural in spoken conversation.
+The full conversation history (system prompt + all turns) is sent to GPT-4o-mini on every turn. `maxTokens=150` keeps responses short and voice-appropriate — long responses feel unnatural in spoken conversation.

-### In-memory call state
+### In-memory state (calendar + call history)

-Call state lives in a Python dict keyed by a UUID `call_id`.
-This is intentionally simple for a single-process deployment.
-For production with multiple workers, replace with Redis.
+The booking calendar and call history live in browser/in-memory state — intentionally simple for a single-process demo.
+For production, the calendar would move to a real backend store (or Google Calendar via OAuth) and call state to Redis for multi-worker support.

 ---